Education, Health, issues, Naija, Spiritual

 alone-sad-feelings-awesome

-These false projections in the world are further complicated by our perception of time and its effect on our desires.
-Many feel a sense of urgency as age furthers so as to avoid a loss of motivation and energy to chase their dreams later.
-To be 40 years without owning a home, a car, stable income, proper savings, or a family is generally seen as unacceptable in society.
+These false perceptions in the world are further complicated by our understanding of time and its impact on our desires.
+Many people feel an urgency as they grow older, fearing a loss of motivation and energy to pursue their dreams.
+Society generally deems it unacceptable to reach the age of 40 without owning a home, car, stable income, savings, or family.

-All of these seething within a person’s mind and baked by the environment of extreme materialism, is a soul-numbing combination that really hinders the true development of sound character required for a qualitative life.
+Fuelled by extreme materialism, all these thoughts and pressures create a soul-numbing combination that hinders the proper development of a sound character necessary for a fulfilling life.

 Continue reading